How to Celebrate Halloween During COVID-19 and Flu Season

 Halloween is the highlight of the fall season and one of the most popular holidays of the year.
 From spooky decorations and costume parties to school celebrations and trick-or-treating, children and adults alike look forward to Halloween all year long.

-COVID-19 continues to challenge the traditional ways that we celebrate.
-While Halloween holiday safety is always a priority, the COVID-19 pandemic has given us a new set of obstacles.
+Widely spreading respiratory viruses like COVID-19 and the flu continue to challenge the traditional ways that we celebrate.
+While Halloween holiday safety is always a priority, keeping our kids healthy has given us a new set of obstacles.

 Below, we’re breaking down what parents need to know specifically about trick-or-treating safety as well as the safest way to celebrate Halloween this year.

 As an outdoor activity, trick-or-treating is safer than other indoor holiday activities.
 The CDC recommends the following steps to make it even safer:

 - When giving out treats, avoid direct contact with trick-or-treaters.